stedolan/counterexamples/src/self-justification.md

   match p with
   | Refl -> Refl
 ```
-This reasoning is completely circular: it constructs evidence that
+This reasoning is circular: it constructs evidence that
 `int` and `a` are equal by assuming that they are, and using that
 assumption to prove that they are.